History of the New York Giants: 2004–2006

 After a brief search, Ernie Accorsi hired former Jacksonville Jaguars coach Tom Coughlin to be the Giants' head coach.
 Coughlin was considered a disciplinarian, in contrast to the departed Fassel, whose lenient style was criticized in his final years with the club.
-Accorsi coveted quarterback Eli Manning, brother of Peyton and son of Archie, in the 2004 NFL Draft.
+Accorsi coveted quarterback Eli Manning, brother of Peyton and son of Archie, in the 2004 NFL draft.
 Manning had indicated before the draft that he did not want to play for the San Diego Chargers, who held the top pick.
 The Chargers drafted him nonetheless, and then traded him to the Giants for their first round picks in 2004 and 2005.
 The Giants released Kerry Collins, who was unhappy with a backup role, and signed veteran quarterback Kurt Warner.
 The plan was for Warner to be the starter, while the team groomed Manning to ultimately take over the job.
-After losing to the Eagles in the 2004 season opener, the Giants, with Warner at quarterback, won five of their next six games, making them 5–2.
-After losing two close games, to the Bears and Cardinals, to drop to 5–4, Coughlin announced that Manning would start the rest of the season.
+After losing to the Philadelphia Eagles in the 2004 season opener, the Giants, with Warner at quarterback, won five of their next six games, making them 5–2.
+After losing two close games, to the Chicago Bears and Arizona Cardinals, to drop to 5–4, Coughlin announced that Manning would start the rest of the season.
 Manning struggled, and the Giants did not score more than 14 points in their next four games.
 He performed better later in the season, but the Giants finished the season 6–10.
 Barber established a career-high in rushing with 1,518 yards.
 He also had 52 catches and a total of 15 touchdowns.